-Warm apples, cinnamon, brown sugar, buttery oats, ice cream and caramel sauce come together in this deliciously decadent Apple Crisp recipe.
-One of my favorite things about fall are the warm and comforting recipes and this caramel topped Apple Crisp recipe is no exception.
+Warm and comforting desserts are a favorite of mine, and this caramel Apple Crisp Recipe is no exception.
 There is just some sort of special magic that happens when a warm apple dessert meets a cool and creamy scoop of ice cream.
-Bring on the fall desserts!

-While apple desserts are always great on their own, I love to pair them with caramel.
-It really is a fantastic flavor combination.
-For this recipe I used my Easy Homemade Caramel Sauce, but you could also use your favorite jarred variety.
+While apple desserts are always great on their own, I love to pair this apple crisp with caramel sauce.
+Together they really create a fantastic flavor combination in this caramel apple crisp recipe, as well as in my Apple Cobbler recipe.
+For this recipe I used my Easy Homemade Caramel Sauce, but you could also use your favorite jarred variety

 The Best Apples For Apple Crisp Recipes

 When baking with apples, the apple varieties that you use can have a big impact on the end result.

 I find that some apples are best for simply eating and enjoying, while others are more suitable for baking.
 Some apples can lose a lot of their moisture, resulting in a watery baked goods, while other apples can get a bit mealy when baked.

 What Are The Best Apples To Bake With

 As delicious as apple dessert recipes are, the end result can really vary based on the apples used.
 Texture is really important when baking with apples, and apples that are crisp and firm tend to hold their shape better when baked.
 Flavor also matters, with a sweet tart apple producing the best results in your baked desserts.